AI for Business

 These aren't pilots.
 They run continuously, in 50°C heat, across thousands of kilometres of track, hauling tens of millions of tonnes of ore a year.
 The downtime numbers, safety numbers, and throughput numbers all moved in the right direction simultaneously — which historically is the hardest test for any industrial automation programme, because most efforts trade one for the other.

 The second wave is operating-layer AI inside the equipment itself.
-Sandvik and Epiroc now embed computer-vision models in their crushers and sorters to assess ore quality in real time, which lets operators adjust grade control as the rock changes — the kind of decision that used to wait for an assay lab and a shift hand-off.
-BHP went further on the chemistry side: in 2023 it partnered with Microsoft to put Azure-based ML into the Escondida copper concentrator in Chile, letting operators tune recovery variables against live process data rather than weekly reports.
+Sandvik and Epiroc embed computer-vision models in their crushers and sorters to assess ore quality in real time, letting operators adjust grade control as the rock changes — the kind of decision that used to wait for an assay lab and a shift hand-off.
+BHP went further on the chemistry side: in May 2023 it partnered with Microsoft to put Azure-based ML into the Escondida copper concentrator in Chile, letting operators tune recovery variables against live process data rather than weekly reports.
+Escondida is the world's largest copper mine, and the deployment was later expanded to a second concentrator at the same site.

 Exploration: heat maps over hunches